 To change a phone number associated with your Snapchat account, follow these steps.

-STEP 1 - fire up Snapchat for iPhone (a free download from the App Store) and tap the icon in the lower left corner of the camera interface, as pictured on the screenie below.
+STEP 1 – fire up Snapchat for iPhone (a free download from the App Store) and tap the little ghost icon at the top of the screen, as pictured below.
+It will open your basic profile page.

 STEP 2 – From there, tap the gear icon icon in the upper-right.
 This will invoke the settings interface where you can change the various aspects of your Snapchat account.